[Editor's Note: This article was originally published on May 11, 2006.]

 Olympic lifting is fast and heavy.
 It requires a ton of work and a ton of power.
 You want to be strong and speedy?
 O-lifting is the answer--it'll get you there.
 Just remember, no matter how much weight you move, Dimas will always be better than you.

-Jon Gilson is the owner of Again Faster.
+Jon Gilson is the founder of Again Faster and former member of CrossFit’s Level I Seminar staff.
 Photograph of Chad Vaughn courtesy of Evan Saint Clair at the JournalMENU.